 Flip Flop Thru Hike of the CDT

 Flipping north has the disadvantages.
 It will cost money to travel to Montana.
 Maybe your hiking buddies that you have met on the trail do not want to go with you.
-Worst of all is the trail will finish at some road junction somewhere rather than at a monument at the border.
+Worst of all the trail will finish at some road junction somewhere rather than at a monument at the border.

 Hiking the CDT Southbound